 Many people hesitate to seek treatment because they are embarrassed to discuss their symptoms.
 However, without treatment these diseases can lead to other complications.
 Timely treatment is crucial.
 Do not be embarrassed.
 For healthcare professionals talking about such symptoms is part of their working life and they are used to hearing about such things.

 I know that many people do not like to talk about bodily functions but be assured that health care professionals are used to this.
 At home, with one nurse, one veterinarian and one occupational therapist our talk is somewhat uninhibited around the dinner table.

 Many times in the past when we have had guests, a sudden silence has reminded us that our everyday conversation is perhaps not what people expect!

-I hope this information has been helpful to you, if you need to know more about chronic diarrhea then please browse the site and see related pages below.
+I hope this information about inflammatory bowel disease has been helpful to you, if you need to know more about chronic diarrhea then please browse the site and see related pages below.

 Crohn's disease symptoms include diarrhea, abdominal pain, and fatigue.
 Do you have Crohn’s disease?
 Find more information and other symptoms here.

 Ulcerative colitis symptoms can also be like the symptoms of other disorders.
 Find out here if your symptoms fit.